 The original budget was meant only to cover travel, registration, food, lodging, and transportation for him and his crew.
-A detailed budget will be released in the coming weeks.

 Now, of course, that budget must inflate to cover another qualifying race, and if his first bike cannot be repaired under warranty, potentially investing in a new bike altogether.
 This expense could be large considering elite handcycles are still handcrafted.